 Veuve Clicquot Champagne is synonymous with celebration.
 Most of us love any excuse to sip on the effervescent fizz, and it’s long been associated with noteworthy occasions.
 Weddings, graduations, anniversaries, and even promotions often call for the happily ostentatious opening of a luxurious bottle.

-Veuve Clicquot, meaning ‘widow Clicquot’ en francais, honours the First Lady of Champagne-making; Barbe-Nicole Ponsardin.
+Veuve Clicquot, meaning ‘widow Clicquot’ en francais, honors the First Lady of Champagne-making; Barbe-Nicole Ponsardin.

 She was tragically widowed at the tender age of 27.
 Such horrendous circumstances might’ve led some to take to the bottle.
 But not Widow Clicquot.

 Rather than wallowing in the comfort of merely passable Champagnes, the heroine of Veuve Clicquot channeled her energies into creating a most exquisite bubbly.
 And for that, we thank her.

 Veuve Clicquot bottle prices and sizes